dusk-network/docs/src/content/docs/operator/FAQ.md

 **1000** (1 thousand) Dusk.

 #### How long until rewards starts accruing, and how are they determined?
-Stake becomes active after the maturity period, which is 4320 blocks and corresponds to approximately 12 hours.
+Staking becomes active after the 4320 block maturity period, which corresponds to approximately 12 hours.
 More information regarding staking rewards can be found [here](/learn/guides/staking-basics#how-are-rewards-determined).

 #### Increase your stake & compounding Rewards
 Details about increasing your stake and compounding your rewards can be found [here](/learn/guides/staking-basics#re-stake-rewards--increase-stake).